Admission to each graduate program is competitive. Admission and financial aid decisions are based on the following:

 Financial aid awards vary and may include the following:

-- Full fellowships, which include full scholarship and a small stipend
+• Fellowships, which include scholarship and a stipend

-- Teaching assistantships, which include full scholarship and stipend for assisting with student teaching supervision and other work of the department
+• Teaching assistantships, which include scholarship and stipend for assisting with student teaching supervision and other work of the department

 The admissions website also includes an admissions checklist, application deadlines and fees, and frequently asked questions.